BioxMech/seis-app/README.md

   Clone the repo on to your computer
   </li>
   <li>
-  Open up a terminal (Can be your command prompt or whatever terminal that is provided by your IDE)
+  Open up a terminal and go to your folder (Can be your command prompt or any other terminal that is provided by your IDE)
   </li>
   <li>
   Enter "yarn" into the terminal to download all the required dependencies for this project